| Path: Eric's Site / Eric / Travel / Germany / Visits / Bruxelles | Related: Germany, Journal, Visits (Site Map) |

 Pralines.
 Their chocolate would be fine anywhere else, but it is just

 average in Bruxelles.
-Still, that is pretty good, as there are several
+Still, that is pretty good, as there are several lesser

-to those later.
-Soon thereafter I visited
+later.
+Soon thereafter I visited Le Temps

-Le Temps du Sucre, which is skippable.
+du Sucre, which is skippable.

-| Painting by Pedro Centeno-V. |
+Painting by Pedro Centeno-V. |

-| Chocolate truffle hat. |
+Chocolate truffle hat. |

-| Chocolate-theme dress. |
+Chocolate-theme dress. |

 Various chocolate museums commonly present information about how chocolate is made.
 Here is the general process, extracted from pages 32-37 of The Ultimate Encyclopedia of Chocolate by McFadden and France.